 Get the videos:

 - download the paper video (MPEG4, 170MB),

 - watch the paper preview video on Vimeo,

 - watch the paper presentation video on Vimeo.

-This work was done at and in collaboration with the Institute of Computer Graphics and Algorithms at TU Wien, Austria, as well as the Austrian Institute of Technology.
+This work was done at and in collaboration with the Research Unit of Computer Graphics at TU Wien, Austria, as well as the Austrian Institute of Technology.
 Also see the AIT Website about the project as well as the page at TU Wien.